Updated: Oct 14

 CAST provides learning resources and online tools that can be easily accessed online by educators.
 Additionally, CAST hosts events throughout the year from the Annual CAST UDL Symposium to free webinars and UDL-IRN events.
 There are many ways in which educators can get involved with CAST.
 There are opportunities for research, employment, internships, and donating.
 CAST invites educators to follow them online through social media (Twitter, Facebook, LinkedIn, Instagram, Pinterest, and YouTube) as well as visit them onsite just 15 miles north of Boston in Wakefield, Massachusetts.
 Educators are encouraged to subscribe to the CAST newsletter to receive information about upcoming events, research, and engage in an incredible global network that is transforming education.

-Learn more about CAST by visiting their website!
+Learn more about CAST by visiting the CAST website!

 CAST: Until Learning has no limits